 What action do you need to take?

 The FAST-infra initiative is inviting feedback from all stakeholders.
-The deadline for submitting comments for this consultation is 17:00UKT on Tuesday 31 August 2021.
+The deadline for submitting comments for this consultation has now passed.

 - Review the draft SI Label proposal